-- 1. Select Sight 'N Go.
+- From the main menu, select Sight 'N Go.

 - 2. Point the device at an object.

 - 3. Select Lock Direction > Set Course.

 - 4. Use the compass to navigate to the object.

 Starting Navigation to a Man Overboard Location

 You can save a man overboard (MOB) location, and start navigation back to it.